-Business / Industry Needs / The company is in the process of installing new Changes computer systems, which include NetSuite and FieldPointe.
+Business / Industry Needs / Changes The company is in the process of installing new computer systems, which include NetSuite and FieldPointe.
 Nwestco is upgrading its services by offering Gilbarco, which is a cutting edge convenience store technology/ fuel dispensers that enhance customer's experience at the pump.
 This new technology comes with increased tank monitoring systems that have been vetted to meet new federal regulations.
 The company will introduce Verifone Point of Service Systems, which will assist in the installation and repair of systems installed by the company.

-Need for Training: The introduction of new systems and technology, requires the need for extensive training.
-Extensive training will focus on NetSuite, FieldPoint and Verifone systems.
-Training will ensure that trainees can gain the skills necessary to address company demands as well as problem solve in the field.
+Need for Training: • The introduction of new systems and technology Need for Training. • The introduction of new systems and technology, requires the need for extensive training.
+Extensive training will focus on NetSuite, FieldPoint and Verifone systems. • Training will ensure that trainees can gain the skills necessary to address company demands as well as problem solve in the field.
 Expansion of services and increased demand for current services; the company has committed to hiring 2 new hires (Job number 2 - Job Creation), over the two year period.
-These trainees will receive training necessary to acquire the skills to keep abreast with company demands as well as effectively respond in the field. -------------------- --- arning CBT Preceptor MS Didactic ☑ Productive Lab Business Skills Computer Skills Commercial Skills Continuous Improvement HazMat PL - Commercial Skills Certified Safety Training ☐ OSHA 10/30 ☐ HAZWOPER ☑ Hazardous Materials s (HAZMAT) Productive Laboratory Justification: ☑ New Equipment ☐ New Production Pro ☐ Certification Standar Occupations Receiving Construction Staff, Sal Warehouse Staff The PL instructor must be dedica ted to training, at a ratio of 1:2.
-Ratio Higher than 1:1 Production and/or production workers. uction process requires a team of 2 Job Creation Justification business capacity by adding to an existing function.
-Training Hours , 45 60 Hours Weighted Av vg. over 45 proposed The training required for the new t trainees are relatively unskilled in systems which include: fuel system mediation systems.
-This will likely company is requesting up to 60 ho these areas.
-They must attain a verse, Vapor Recovery systems, Polexceed the 60 hours requested by working knowledge of the relevant int of sale system, and spill/leak by the Company.
-As such, the
+These trainees will receive training necessary to acquire the skills to keep abreast with company demands as well as effectively respond in the field.

+Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

+Class/lab

+E-Learning

+\boxtimes Productive Lab

+□ MS Preceptor

+□ MS Didactic

+Business SkillsComputer SkillsCommercial SkillsContinuous ImprovementHazMatPL - Commercial Skills

+Certified Safety Training □ OSHA 10/30 Hazardous Materials (HAZMAT)

+Productive Laboratory Justification:

+New Production Procedures

+Certification Standards

+8 PL Hours per-trainee

+Occupations Receiving PL Training: Construction Staff, Sales Staff, Testers, Technicians and Warehouse Staff

+The PL instructor must be dedicated to t raining, at a ratio of 1:2.

+Ratio Higher than 1:1 Production and/or production process requires a team of 2 workers.

+Job Creation Justification Expanding existing business capacity by adding newly-hired employees to an existing function.

+☑ Weighted Average Hours over 45 60 Hours Weighted Avg. over 45 proposed trainees are relatively unskilled in these a systems which include: fuel systems, Vap bgy and systems mentioned above is highly technical.
+The preas.
+They must attain a working knowledge of the relevant por Recovery systems, Point of sale system, and spill/leak I the 60 hours requested by the Company.
+As such, the training for Job Number 2.

-Project Oversight:
+٠ Project Oversight:

 Supervisors will oversee training sessions, gather signatures and submit rosters to project champion.
 The project champion will provide quality control prior to forwarding training documentation to the Administrative subcontractor, Strategic Business Solutions, who will assist with project administration.

 • Trainers:

-- ☑ In-house Types of Training: Business Skills, Continuous Improvement, Computer Skills, Commercial Skills, HAZMAT and P/L for Commercial Skills.
+In-house - Types of Training: Business Skills, Continuous Improvement, Computer Skills, Commercial Skills, HAZMAT and P/L for Commercial Skills.
+Vendor - Types of Training by vendor: TBD

-Administration:
+٠ Administration:

 The Human Resource Department will be responsible for collecting and maintain training documentation.
 Further, an administrative Subcontractor, Strategic Business Solutions, LLC will assist with project administration.

+☑ In-house☑ Subcontractor